Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 ## Change NCN Image Root Password and SSH Keys on PIT Node

-Customize the NCN images by changing the root password or adding different ssh keys for the root account.
+Customize the NCN images by changing the root password or adding different SSH keys for the root account.
 This procedure shows this process being done on the PIT node during a first time installation of the CSM software.